ribasco/ucgdisplay/README.md

 ---
 * This library is guaranteed to work on the Raspberry Pi, but I cannot guarantee that it would work on other ARM based devices (e.g. Asus Tinker Board etc) as I only have Raspberry Pi in my possession.
+* The adapters for character lcd driver Mcp23008LcdAdapter and Pcf8574TLcdAdapter are not yet implemented.

 ### Known Issues/Troubleshooting

 ---